dh256git/project27/src/about/team/Daniel/letter.md

 However, as {{ site.brand }} evolves, I foresee the possibility of offering a more personalised support to individuals with sight loss and their families.
 This might happen through online meetings or in person, in forms of tutorial sessions, hands on workshops, or simply a friendly discussion of opportunities and challenges.

-There is one common aspect of all the content within the project.
+There is one overarching theme though.

-> {{ site.brand }} is a warehouse of challenges and solutions.
+{{ site.brand }} is a place for life-long learning.
+I learn, so I can create.
+I create, so I can discover new challenges.
+I search for solutions of challenges I discovered.
+I constantly develop the skills that matter to me.
+This is a source of enjoyment, a sense of flow, while I open up employment opportunities.

 I truly wish that the content and the spirit of {{ site.brand }} will become not only my own, but a shared vision of many.
+Get involved, to develop skills that matter to you.

 So long, all the best!

 Daniel